Gastrocolic Reflex Symptoms and Factors That Can Trigger Hyperactive Gastrocolic Reflex

 Do you experience bowel movements shortly after a meal?
 It could be your gastrocolic reflex acting up or a symptom of a serious medical condition.

 - Gastrocolic reflex is a normal physiological response that increases the motility of the gut following a meal.

 - Symptoms of a heightened gastrocolic reflex include abdominal pain, flatulence, diarrhea, and bloating.

 - A hyperactive or overactive gastrocolic reflex is normal in infants aged 18-27 months.

-- In adults, an overactive gastrocolic reflex is usually caused by disorders like irritable bowel syndrome (IBS).
+- Gastrocolic reflex is caused by a coordinated response through stretch receptors in the stomach and the enteric system, which increases motility in the intestine.
+In adults, an overactive gastrocolic reflex is usually caused by medical conditions like irritable bowel syndrome (IBS).